epics-extensions/EPNix/README.md

 ![](./doc/logo.svg)

-EPNix (pronunciation: like you are high on mushrooms) packages EPICS-related software using the [Nix] package manager.
+EPNix (pronunciation: like you are high on mushrooms) packages EPICS-related software by using the [Nix] package manager.

 It's made of three parts: